httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If the first character of input_string is not "\*", fail parsing.
 2. Discard the first character of input_string.
+3. If there is not a "\*" character before the end of input_string, fail parsing.
-3. Let b64_content be the result of removing content of input_string up to but not including the first instance of the character "\*".
-If there is not a "\*" character before the end of input_string, fail parsing.
+4. Let b64_content be the result of removing content of input_string up to but not including the first instance of the character "\*".
-4. Consume the "\*" character at the beginning of input_string.
+5. Consume the "\*" character at the beginning of input_string.
-5. If b64_content contains a character not included in ALPHA, DIGIT, "+", "/" and "=", fail parsing.
+6. If b64_content contains a character not included in ALPHA, DIGIT, "+", "/" and "=", fail parsing.
-5. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesising padding if necessary (note the requirements about recipient behaviour below).
+7. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesising padding if necessary (note the requirements about recipient behaviour below).
-6. Return binary_content.
+8. Return binary_content.

 Because some implementations of base64 do not allow reject of encoded data that is not properly "=" padded (see {{!RFC4648}}, Section 3.2), parsers SHOULD NOT fail when it is not present, unless they cannot be configured to do so.